- Vivitrol is an injectable suspension formulation of naltrexone that is administered intramuscularly every four weeks.

 - Severe depression.

 Certain conditions do clearly indicate that Vivitrol is not the right drug for you.
-You are advised against using Vivitrol if2:
+You are advised against using Vivitrol if:1

-- You are still experiencing opioid withdrawal symptoms.
+- You are in opioid detox or still experiencing opioid withdrawal symptoms.

 - You are allergic to naltrexone or any of Vivitrol’s ingredients.